jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 #  MSI GL72M 7RDX Hackintosh Laptop

-This is a Clover install for MacOS High Sierra 10.13.6.
-This build is getting close to perfect.
-The only big outstanding issue is getting HDMI out to work again.
+This is a Clover install for MacOS Mojave 10.14.2.
+This build is nearly perfect.
+This is a vanilla install.

 ### MSI GL72M 7RDX Laptop Specs
 - Core i7 7700HQ